 Important Information for UnitedHealthcare Medicare Advantage Members

-This means that as of July 1, 2025, all of Brown Health’s Rhode Island hospitals (Rhode Island Hospital/Hasbro Children’s, The Miriam Hospital, and Newport Hospital) are considered "out of network" for members of United’s Medicare Advantage plan.
+This means that as of July 1, 2026, all of Brown Health Medical Group’s Rhode Island physicians, specialists, and hospitals are considered "out of network" for members of United’s Medicare Advantage plan.

 What You Need to Know

-Please note that this does not impact Brown University Health hospitals in Massachusetts, which remain in network.
+Please note that this does not impact Brown University Health physicians and hospitals in Massachusetts, which remain in network.

-If you have a UnitedHealthcare Medicare Advantage plan, you may pay higher out-of-pocket costs for hospital services at Brown Health after Tuesday, July 1.
+If you have a UnitedHealthcare Medicare Advantage plan, you may pay higher out-of-pocket costs for physician, specialty and hospital services at Brown Health after July 1, 2026.

 Contact UnitedHealthcare at 1-800-711-0646 or visit United’s website to understand your specific coverage and financial responsibility.